Completes ‘Affirmation of Approach’ document for distribution to denomination

 Asked by commission member Sara Dingman what he sees bright spots in the PC(USA), Roberts said, “I’ve kept my ear to the ground; I know people have lots of anxiety of what’s going to emerge.
 That goes with the territory — change creates anxiety.
 I’m excited the denomination empowered a commission and a time of thinking and visioning and talking of various people around the country is taking place.

-“I really came away from the last General Assembly feeling great,” he concluded, pointing to representations of diversity he found in groups, plenary hall decorations and the election of the first all-female Co-Moderators Jan Edmiston and Denise Anderson, along with the election of the first African-American Stated Clerk, J. Herbert Nelson II.
+“I really came away from the last General Assembly feeling great,” he concluded, pointing to representations of diversity he found in groups, plenary hall decorations and the election of the first all-female Co-Moderators Jan Edmiston and Denise Anderson, along with the election of the first African-American Stated Clerk, the Rev. Dr. J. Herbert Nelson, II.

 Continuing its deliberations on the “Affirmation of Approach” document, commission members refined the message of their purpose and process and approved the document, asking that it be prepared for publication and expedient translation.